Full Name: Feline Total T4 ELISA Kit (Thyroxine)

 Cats are found to not lose their appetite and are also quite active even though they are displaying the above symptoms.
 In majority of cases (approx. 80%) there is an enlargement of one or even both thyroid lobes that can be found.
 There are 2 types of thyroid tumors benign or malignant.
 Benign tumors are usually small in size and may not produce symptoms beyond weight loss or an enlargement, whereas, malignant tumors can grow quite large and cause complications such as; compression of nearby organs and pain in the neck especially if they involve the carotid artery which is just below the collarbone.
 Treatment involves either surgery to remove the tumor or medical management with medication that can help regulate hormone levels.

-Feline T4 total ELISA kit is designed to detect quantitative levels of feline total thyroxine (T4 total) using cat serum or plasma samples.
+Feline total T4 ELISA kit is designed to detect quantitative levels of total thyroxine (T4) using feline serum or plasma samples.
 The dynamic range for this assay is 50.0 – 250.0 nmol/l.

-The standard range of cat total thyroxine (T4) using current feline T4 (thyroxine) total ELISA kit is 50.0 – 250.0 nmol/l.
+The standard range of total thyroxine (T4) using current feline total T4 ELISA kit is 50.0 – 250.0 nmol/l.
 Please contact us for the protocol insert for more details.